pforret/blog.splashing/_topic/country/elsalvador.md

 ---
 # El Salvador

 El Salvador, officially the Republic of El Salvador, is a country in Central America.
 It is bordered on the northeast by Honduras, on the northwest by Guatemala, and on the south by the  Pacific Ocean.
 El Salvador's capital and largest city is San Salvador.
-The country's population in 2022 is estimated to be 6.5 million.Among the Mesoamerican nations that  historically controlled the region are the Lenca, the Mayans, and then the Cuzcatlecs.
+The country's population in 2023 was estimated to be 6.5 million.Among the Mesoamerican nations  that historically controlled the region are the Lenca, the Mayans, and then the Cuzcatlecs.
 Archaeological monuments also suggest an early Olmec presence around the first millennium BC.

 ## Unsplash photos